coati-pasta/coati-pasta.github.io/_posts/2021-12-13-windows_motd.md

 }
 ```

-In my case, when using Puppet template files.
-I am putting this file as a ruby template in a module.
-Which will parse (in Ruby) the variables in between the '<%= %>' with machine variables and facts.
+The .psd1 will be imported in to a variable used throughout the nexts script to put the info in the right place.
+I can imagine that this can be reworked to contain perhaps performance metrics or anything really.

 &nbsp;

-### Startupscsript
+## 2. Startupscsript

 Now for the second file we need to have in the motd_path.
 This is the actual script that will run at startup to display the banner.
 A couple of things to note:

 - __Save the file as UTF8 With BOM__.
 If this is not done, the characters for the borders will be all messed up because of incompatible file encoding.

-- When I'm importing the psd1 file, I'm again parsing a Ruby variable in puppet to ensure to have the correct path.
+- When importing the psd1 file, I'm again parsing a Ruby variable in puppet to ensure to have the correct path.
 This could be replaced with some declaration on where the script is located (something like "$ScriptPath = Split-Path $MyInvocation.MyCommand.Path")

 - In the beginning of the script (the switch statement) I'm deciding whether or not to show the logo because of screen size constraints.
 I thought it'd be nice to have scaling responsive message.
 And if the console size is ridiculously small, i'm resorting to a simple echo of the legalnotice text.